VOLTTRON/volttron/docs/source/setup/index.rst

 Clone VOLTTRON source code
 --------------------------
 From version 6.0 VOLTTRON supports two message bus - ZMQ and RabbitMQ.
+For the latest build use the develop branch.
+For a more conservative branch please use the master branch.

 ::